 This is an example of a perfect PPC post-click landing page, and here’s why:

-- The headline is clear and relevant (the keyword phrase is included)
+- The headline is clear and relevant

 - CTA buttons use contrasting colors